Stansted couple hikes to raise awareness of debilitating disease

 - Credit: Jade Bolton

-A couple will hike from Stansted to Addenbroke's Hospital, Cambridge to raise money for research into Huntingdon's Disease.
+A couple will hike from Stansted to Addenbroke's Hospital, Cambridge to raise money for research into Huntington's Disease.

-Jade Bolton, 30, whose uncle John died of Huntingdon's Disease last year, and George Addison-Atkinson are hiking 32 miles in aid of the Huntingdon's Disease Association.
+Jade Bolton, 30, whose uncle John died of Huntington's Disease last year, and George Addison-Atkinson are hiking 32 miles in aid of the Huntington's Disease Association.

 Jade and George's fundraiser forms part of the association's #HDHike campaign which runs throughout May.